Sebastian Kurz: Economic policy

 In his campaign pledges for the 2017 legislative election, Kurz spoke out against further raising the national debt and for reducing government spending and budget deficits; he intends to realize proposed policies through abolishing the fiscal drag (Kalte Progression) and by cutting the payroll and income taxes.
 Kurz opposes any sorts of inheritance, property, and wealth taxes.
 He wishes for cash to be retained as an ordinary payment method.

 In December 2018, Kurz announced a nationwide digital tax to partly fund a major upcoming tax reform.
 The digital tax topic has previously been discussed on European level but no agreement came about.

 Message control

 As chancellor, Kurz instated a strict regulation to manage and oversee the communication of government and the ministries.
 The concept is intended to exhibit a uniform and almost synchronous appearance of government, of which no cabinet member could stand out through their individual views and stances.
 Journalists have accused the Kurz cabinet, through rejecting questions and by applying other methods of message control, of efforts to control and otherwise influence the media coverage.
 Kurz himself reduced his communication to short and often repeated sentences and keywords.

+COVID-19 pandemic

+The Kurz government introduced a litany of restrictions in response to the spread of the COVID-19 pandemic in Austria, undergoing three different lockdowns.
+On 16 March 2020, Austria instituted a nationwide lockdown, closing schools, restaurants, theaters and other "non-essential businesses".
+It was lifted a month later only to be reintroduced in November that same year.
+Austria entered a third lockdown after Christmas in 2020 accompanied by mass testing and limiting gatherings to no more than ten people.
+Kurz later tied reopening to vaccinations and announced the "Green Pass", a vaccine passport, in March 2021.
+Critics warned Austria was splitting society into have and have-nots and the legislation faced large protests.